KeigoAlexTanaka/trains-update-lab/README.md

 ## The Task

-Build a React front end (perhaps using react-router) that includes the following views:
+Build a React front end (hint: use react-router) that includes the following views:

-- A Train List that lists all trains
+- A Train List that renders all the trains
+- A Train Item that renders one train (30 min)
 - A New Train view that includes a form for creating a new train
 - An Edit Train view that includes a form for updating an existing train

 Good luck!

-You should fork + clone this repo, run `create-react-app` and take it from there!
+You should fork and clone this repo, run `create-react-app` and take it from there!